 Policy choices will lead to minor deviations from these predicted trends.
-Investments in transportation fuels leads to the greatest economic boom in the near term due to investment in manufacturing, delivering and distributing, and clean fuels statewide.
-However, long-term economic growth on this pathway is less than other alternatives given the higher costs to maintain clean fuel infrastructure.
-The Electrification and Constrained Resource Scenarios offer the greatest economic benefits over the long term.
+Investments in transportation fuels leads to the greatest economic boom in the near term due to investment in manufacturing, delivering and distributing clean fuels statewide.
+However, long-term economic growth on this pathway is less than other alternatives given lower labor requirements to maintain clean fuel infrastructure.
+The Electrification and Constrained Resource Scenarios offer the greatest economic benefits over the long-term, but the Constrained Pathway generates roughly 5,000 more jobs in construction in the 2040s (Appendix E).
 No matter the variation, each pathway increases jobs in the short- and long-term.